spacelift-io/user-documentation/docs/concepts/policy/stack-access-policy.md

 # Access policy

+!!! danger
+    Access policies are deprecated in favour of Space access rules in the login policy.
+See [Spaces](../spaces/README.md) for more details.

 ## Purpose

 By default, non-admin users have no access to any [Stacks](../stack/README.md) or [Modules](../../vendors/terraform/module-registry.md) and must be granted that explicitly.
 There are two levels of non-admin access - reader and writer, and the exact meaning of these roles is covered in a [separate section](stack-access-policy.md#readers-and-writers).
 For now all we need to care about is that access policies are what we use to give appropriate level of access to individual stacks to non-admin users in your account.